Learn About the Chromie Squiggle

 Before Art Blocks, generative art outputs were typically curated.
 The artist would select their favorites and discard the rest.
 Smart contract technology allows for a new model.
 One in which every output is directly minted by a collector.
 In this paradigm, the artist no longer has any creative control past the design of their system.
 They must take great care to ensure that all of the outputs will be interesting and unique.
 They must also decide the right number of total outputs for a given system.
 This model has been dubbed “long form generative art.”

 In 2020, Art Blocks released its first project: Chromie Squiggle.
 One goal of Chromie Squiggles was to show the full potential of long form generative art.
 With this in mind, the system was designed to produce an extremely high number of unique outputs.
 But the Squiggles also embody the ideals of Art Blocks in other ways.
 Art Blocks seeks to evolve art, how people interact with art, and how communities exist around art.
 In that spirit, Chromie Squiggles are more than a static image on a screen, they are animated and interactive.
-They are also vector graphics, meaning they can scale to any size without a loss of image quality.
+They are without a loss of image quality.

 How to Interact with Squiggles

-- Shift + Up/Down: Set color rotation speed to maximum /minimum
+• Shift + Up/Down: Adjust color rotation speed more

 Chromie Squiggle 101

-For those new to Chromie Squiggles, here’s a handy reference chart of the different types of Squiggles that exist and their rarity to help kickstart your journey to full Squiggle appreciation.
+For those new to Chromie Squiggles, here's a handy reference chart of the basic types of Squiggles that exist and their rarity to help kickstart your journey to full Squiggle appreciation.

 A Guide to Full Spectrum and Perfect Spectrum Squiggles

-Total Color Hue Formula: (segments*steps between)/color spread = total color hues
+(segments*steps between)/color spread + 1 = total color hues

 This means 255 hues are displayed AFTER the starting hue, resulting in all 256 hues displayed, making this perfect.